MicrosoftDocs/azure-docs/articles/azure-vmware/deploy-arc-for-azure-vmware-solution.md

 When Arc appliance is successfully deployed on your private cloud, you can do the following actions.

-- View the status from within the private cloud under **Operations > Azure Arc**, located in the left sidebar.
+- View the status from within the private cloud under **Operations > Azure Arc**, located in the left navigation.
 - View the VMware infrastructure resources from the private cloud left sidebar under **Private cloud** then select **Azure Arc vCenter resources**.
 - Discover your VMware infrastructure resources and  Project them to Azure using the same browser experience, **Private cloud > Arc vCenter resources > Virtual Machines**.
 - Similar to VMs, customers can enable networks, templates, resource pools, and data-stores in Azure.